Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Junction Village's median income among taxpayers was $27,851 and average income stood at $31,277 in financial year 2022.
-These figures are lower than Greater Melbourne's median of $54,892 and average of $73,761 respectively.
-By September 2025, estimates suggest the median income would be approximately $31,238 and average income $35,080, based on a 12.16% growth in wages since financial year 2022.
-According to the 2021 Census, incomes in Junction Village fall between the 3rd and 6th percentiles nationally for households, families, and individuals.
-The largest income segment comprises 31.7% earning $400 - $799 weekly (710 residents), contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 32.8%.
-Housing affordability pressures are severe in Junction Village, with only 80.9% of income remaining after housing costs, ranking at the 6th percentile nationally.
+The suburb of Junction Village's income level is lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Junction Village is $27,851 and the average income stands at $31,277.
+These figures compare to Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Junction Village would be approximately $30,149 (median) and $33,857 (average) as of September 2025.
+According to 2021 Census figures, incomes in Junction Village fall between the 3rd and 6th percentiles nationally.
+The largest income segment comprises 31.7% earning $400 - 799 weekly, with 568 residents, contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 32.8%.
+Housing affordability pressures are severe in Junction Village, with only 80.9% of income remaining, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income